 8.3.
 If a defect subject to warranty obligation pursuant to this section 8 exists, the Seller shall, at its option, rectify the defective product or the defective part at the place of performance or have it sent to him for rectification or effect a reasonable price reduction.

 8.4.
 The Seller shall be debited with the incidental expenses resulting from the rectification of defects (such as installation and dismantling, transport, waste disposal, travelling expenses and times).
-For warranty work at the Buyer’s premises, the required personnel, lifting devices, scaffolding, incidentals etc shall be provided by the Buyer free of charge.
-Replaced parts shall become the Seller’s property.
+For warranty work at the Buyer’s premises, the required personnel, lifting devices, scaffolding, incidentals etc shall be provided by the Seller free of charge.
+Replaced parts shall become the Buyer’s property.

 8.5.
 If a product is manufactured by the Seller based on design details, drawings, models or other Buyer’s specifications, the Seller’s liability shall only extend to the execution according to the required specifications.

 8.7.
 The warranty shall immediately expire if the Buyer himself or a third party not expressly authorised by the Seller changes or repairs, or opens and/or dismounts the supplied items without the Seller’s prior written consent.

 8.8.
 The provisions of Sections through shall apply correspondingly to any responsibility for defects on other legal grounds, including but not limited to damage claims.